 Steel magazines are heavier than polymer magazines and admittedly more vulnerable to rust and corrosion, but they are also more rugged and tough.

 Another big benefit to steel magazines is that because of their heavier construction, the laws of gravity allow them to drop more freely from the magazine well.

-The ten round version of this magazine comes with a bright orange follower, while the twenty round addition has a green follower.
-Both are very easy to spot so you can quickly have a visual indicator that your magazine has run dry.
-The followers are both built out of high quality polymer with a durable steel spring to ensure proper feeding and reliability.
+The ten-round version of this magazine comes with a bright orange follower, while the twenty-round addition has a green follower.
+Both are very easy to spot, so you can quickly have a visual indicator that your magazine has run dry.
+The followers are built of high-quality polymer with a durable steel spring to ensure proper feeding and reliability.

 - Comes with an orange or green follower

 - Solid steel construction

 - SR-25 pattern

 - Lack of witness holes

 If you are looking for an inexpensive, lightweight, yet durable polymer magazine for your AR-10, consider the Magpul M3 PMAG.
 The PMAG is one of the most popular choices for an AR-10 magazine.